 Another key question is whether the recovery could lead to a “new normal” that is less carbon-intensive and builds on lessons learnt during the COVID-19 crisis.
 In particular, questions could be asked about whether the current crisis could even accelerate the transition in some channels:

 Modest change in any of the above areas would have a compounding effect in all six channels of the energy transition.
 Many companies are already exploring the technologies and collaboration needed to move forward.
 First, digital technologies were cited by a majority of our surveyed executives as a key enabler of progress in the energy transition.
 These technologies can help forward energy efficiency goals by enabling remote working and by integrating smart devices that allow customers to moderate their electricity usage.
 The use of connected technologies for energy management systems in buildings is also expected to increase.
 A major focus could be leveraging data and analytics to enable greater predictability in operations; another might be implementing technologies for better sensing and forecasting the market environment.

 Another enabler of the energy transition—which has been important in the current downturn—is increased collaboration with parties outside a company’s core business.
 Survey respondents highlighted collaboration with niche technology firms and academia, as well as developing partnerships and joint ventures, as important efforts in their low-carbon strategies.
 And as we move beyond the crisis, there may be an opportunity for partnering with large commercial customers, in the power sector in particular.
 As companies move to asset-light portfolios and diversify their activities, mergers and acquisitions are also expected to be important.

-Deloitte’s energy, resources, industrials specialists provide comprehensive, integrated solutions to all segments of the oil, gas, and chemicals; power, utilities, and renewables; and industrial products and construction sectors.
+Deloitte’s energy, resources, industrials specialists provide comprehensive, integrated solutions to all segments of the oil, petrol and chemicals; power, utilities and renewables; and industrial products and construction sectors.
 We offer deep industry knowledge and a global network of professionals.